 There is no easier way to improve efficiency than automating your business processes.
 Supply chain management is one of the most important segments in the manufacturing business.
 However, if the process is still run manually, then optimized efficiency will be difficult to achieve.

 With sophisticated supply chain management software, you can automate various processes; from tracking inventory across multiple manufacturing plants, setting up inventory levels, ordering raw materials to suppliers, to shipping orders to customers.
-Through an advanced reporting feature in HashMicro’s SCM software, you can forecast demand and the revenue generated from each product.
+Through the advanced reporting feature in HashMicro’s SCM software, you can forecast demand and the revenue generated from each product.